DavidWells/davidwells.io-v1/content/blog/2016-04-26-how-to-easily-keep-project-dependencies-up-to-date-with-greenkeeper-io.md

 greenkeeper enable
 ```

-Hope this saves you some time and keeps your projects fresh to def.
+I hope this saves you some time and keeps your projects fresh to def.

 Happy coding!